descriptinc/electron/descript/README.md

 - Zips up the log file
 - Generates SHA 256 checksums for the build, log, and symbol archives

+## Development
+Known issues:
+- There are warnings for pre-commit hooks when commiting to our branches within our custom fork of Electron.
+These are currently to be ignored.

 ## Patches
 - `electron-remove-pre-commit-hooks.patch`
   - Author: [Pat DeSantis](https://github.com/pdesantis)